Menu:

 Special Observances

 The unity candle is one of most well know side ceremonies in the wedding.
-It is usually done with 2 taper candles and 1 large candle.
+It is usually done with two taper candles and one large candle.
 The tapers are lit before the ceremony, sometimes by the mothers of the bride and groom.
-During the ceremony the bride and groom take the tapers and light the middle candle signifying 2 people becoming one family unit.
+During the ceremony the bride and groom take the tapers and light the middle candle signifying two people becoming one family unit.
 Sometimes other candles can be lit in honor of children in the family.
 A unity candle in an outdoor ceremony can sometimes be a challenge.
-We recommend a tea light in a votive holder to be lit and on the table in case the wind blows out the tapers.
-A blown out candle in no way reflects on the future of the marriage.
+I recommend that a tea light in a votive holder to be lit and placed on the table in case the wind blows out the tapers and it is needed to ignite the wicks.
+A blown-out candle is only a minor inconvenience, and not an omen.
+It in no way reflects on the future prospects of the marriage.

-Hand binding is also called hand fasting.
+Hand-binding is also called hand-fasting.
 It appears in most cultures in one form or the other, and in many major religions.
-Its meaning is essentially the same from culture to culture and religion to religion, in that it is symbolic of the couple's "oneness" and unity.
-The form we use is basically Celtic.
-We have the bride and groom place their hands on top of each other, and Caryn drapes a white silk rope around them to symbolize that the couple has bound their lives together.
-We have also made a "sandwich" of hands when a couple has children they want to include in the ceremony as a symbol that everybody is now tied together as a family.
+Its meaning is essentially the same from culture to culture and religion to religion, in that it is symbolic of the couple’s “oneness” and unity.
+The form I use is basically Celtic.
+I ask the bride and groom place their hands on top of each other, and then drape a decorated cord around them to symbolize that the couple has bound their lives together.
+We can also make a “sandwich” of hands when a couple has children they want to include in the ceremony as a symbol that everybody is now tied together as a family.

 The rose ceremony is used to thank or honor guests or family members.
 A rose or other flower is handed to the honored person in the gathering.
-Jody usually writes the reason for the rose presentation into the ceremony.
+I usually write the reason for the rose presentation into the ceremony.
 In one ceremony, the roses were given to the co-workers in honor of a co-worker who had just passed away.
-Many times it is used to thank parents and grandparents for being there for the couple throughout their lives.
+Often the ceremony is used to thank parents and grandparents for being there for the couple throughout their lives.

-The wine unity ceremony.
-3 glasses, one empty, one with white wine, and one with red wine are placed on a table.
+Another unity ceremony is a wine ceremony.
+Three glasses – one empty, one with white wine, and one with red wine –are placed on a table.
 The bride pours the white wine, while the groom pours the red wine into the empty glass.
-They then sip from the glass.
+They then sip from the glass of the combined wines.
+The desired effect is a pink wine, and often the color is much better than the actual taste.
+However, since the ceremony is symbolic, most couples don’t worry too much about how the blend actually works together except for the hue.

 Back to Wedding Services and Rates